ftm1337/docs/docs/eTHENA/Benefits/veTHE.md

 ---

-title: For veRETRO NFT holders
+title: For veTHE NFT holders
-grand_parent: 🎮 elRETRO
+grand_parent: 😎 eTHENA
 parent: Benefits
 has_children:
 nav_order:

 ---

-# Benefits to veRETRO holders
+# Benefits to veTHE holders
-veRETRO holder are the biggest beneficiaries!
+veTHE holder are the biggest beneficiaries!

 > Earn BNB as Voting Rewards Directly

-veRETRO holders who mint elRETRO with their veRETRO earn pure BNB from our protocol.
+veTHE holders who mint eTHENA with their veTHE earn pure BNB from our protocol.
 This unique feature removes the repetitive and time consuming experience of claiming dozens of different tokens in small quantities and converting them into more meaningful and stable assets.
 Instead of this, we replace it with a streamlined experience of a single claim, paid as BNB, direct to our users wallets.
 We handle all the messy conversions, and give you the best returns by employing market leading cross-protocol aggregators such as our core partner [Odos.xyz](https://odos.xyz)'s homegrown AI-powered cryptoasset conversions.

 > Hyper-optimized Voting